October 3 ~ All the Fun

 The winner of a record four Academy Awards in a career that spanned five decades, she once observed, “I can't say I believe in prizes.
 I was a whiz in the three-legged race — that's something you CAN win.”

 She nixed marriage after a failed attempt and carried on a 25-year affair with Spencer Tracy.
-"If you want to sacrifice the admiration of many men for the criticism of one, go ahead, get married," she offered.
+“If you want to sacrifice the admiration of many men for the criticism of one, go ahead, get married,” she quipped.

 A classic building.